testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 ### ⚪️ 8.
-Few E2E tests are a must
+On top of development testing, write a few E2E tests

-🏷&nbsp; **Tags:** `#strategic, #draft`
+🏷&nbsp; **Tags:** `#intermediate`

+:white_check_mark:  **Do:**

-:white_check_mark:  **Do:** Run few, just a few, MQ tests with the same infrastructure and configuration like production to reveal installation and configuration issues
+Run few, just a few, MQ tests with the same infrastructure and configuration like production to reveal installation and configuration issues

-Ideas: Queue names are wrong maybe, some things can get checked only using the real product, some things are too slow,
+Ideas: Queue names are wrong maybe, some things can get checked only using the real product, some things are too slow, we tested our code and the lib - not the production configuration

 <br/>